BD2KGenomics/dcc-metadata-indexer/README.md

-# dcc-storage-schemas
+# dcc-metadata-indexer

 ## Introduction

-This repo contains several items relate to metadata JSONs used to describe biospecimen and analysis events for the core.
+This repo contains several items relate to the metadata indexing process we use to describe biospecimen and analysis events for the core.

-First, there are JSON schema, see `analysis_flattened.json` and `biospecimen_flattened.json`.
+First, there are JSON schema, see `analysis_schema.json` and `metadata_schema.json`.

-Second, this repo contains a `generate_metadata.py` script that takes a TSV format and converts it into metadata JSON documents (and also has an option for uploading, we use this for bulk uploads to our system).

-This repo also contains a merge tool, `merge_gen_meta.py`, responsible for creating Donor centric JSON documents suitable for loading in Elasticsearch.
-In the long run the idea is to use this tool to do the following:
+Second, this repo contains a metadata index building tool, `merge_gen_meta.py`, responsible for creating Donor centric JSON documents suitable for loading in Elasticsearch from the content of a [Redwood](https://github.com/BD2KGenomics/dcc-redwood-storage) storage system.
+The idea is to use this tool to do the following:

 1. query the storage system for all metadata.json
 1. group the related metadata.json documents, all the docs for a given donor are grouped together
 1. use the parent information in each document to understand where in the donor document the sub-documents should be merged
 1. call the merge tool with sub-json documents, generate a per-donor JSON document that's suitable for loading in Elasticsearch (this includes adding various "flags" that make queries easier).
-1. load in Elasticsearch, perform queries
+1. load in Elasticsearch, perform queries for the web [Dashboard](https://github.com/BD2KGenomics/dcc-dashboard) or for the [Action Service](https://github.com/BD2KGenomics/dcc-action-service)

 ## Install